zenml-io/zenml/docs/book/extending-zenml/container-registry.md

 For instance, when you are running a local container-based stack, you would therefore have a local container registry which stores the container images you create that bundle up your pipeline code.
-You could also use a remote container registry like the Elastic Container Registry at AWS in a more production setting.
+You could also use a remote container registry like the Elastic Container Registry at AWS in a  production setting.

 {% hint style="warning" %}
 Before reading this chapter, make sure that you are familiar with the concept of